floumaini/NLP/README.md

 ## Scope

 Powerful means having the ability to control or influence people or things.
 We all have a powerfull person that help us navugate through life and is usually a role model.
-It can be a mom,a dad, a friend and sometimes a celebrity that we love and admire.
+It can be a mom, a dad, a friend and sometimes a celebrity that we love and admire.
 I am interested in how powerful women communicate through Twitter and what language they use.
 Is there a pattern?
 Are they using the same words or close?
-What is special about these women communication?
+What is special about these women communication? and what if we can recommend to other people how to speak like a powerful woman.

 ## Methology